uber/cadence/docs/03_concepts/02_activities.md

 ## Local Activities

 Some of the activities are very short lived and do not need the queing semantic, flow control, rate limiting and routing capabilities.
 For these Cadence supports so called _local activity_ feature.
 Local activities are executed in the same worker process as the workflow that invoked them.
-Consider using local activities for funcitons that are:
+Consider using local activities for functions that are:

 * no longer than a few seconds
 * do not require global rate limiting